Pro1ooEgor/elephant/README.md

 ```

 ## Examples
-All examples see in the directory example.
+All examples see in the directory examples.